Coumadin: 7 things you should know

-- Coumadin cannot break apart established blood clots, nor can it reverse damage to tissue that has already been starved of oxygen.
+- Cannot break apart established blood clots, nor can it reverse damage to tissue that has already been starved of oxygen.
 It can; however, prevent the extension of existing blood clots and reduce the risk of part of that blood clot breaking off and lodging in another artery or vein.
 Does not reverse existing tissue damage.

-- Coumadin should not be used by women who are pregnant or planning to become pregnant, except under specialist advice (for example for women with mechanical heart valves who are pregnant and who have a high risk of thromboembolism) because warfarin can harm a developing baby.
+- Should not be used by women who are pregnant or planning to become pregnant, except under specialist advice (for example for women with mechanical heart valves who are pregnant and who have a high risk of thromboembolism) because warfarin can harm a developing baby.

-- Coumadin interacts with numerous drugs including some antibiotics, heart medications, oral contraceptives, pain medications, and acid suppressants.
-Coumadin also interacts with several types of botanicals, including coenzyme Q10, St. John’s wort, ginseng, echinacea, ginkgo, golden-seal, as well as grapefruit and cranberry juice.
+- Interacts with numerous drugs including some antibiotics, heart medications, oral contraceptives, pain medications, and acid suppressants.
+Coumadin also interacts with several types of plants and fruits, including coenzyme Q10, St. John’s wort, ginseng, echinacea, ginkgo, golden-seal, as well as grapefruit, and cranberry juice.
 See here for a full list of interactions.

 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - No one dosage fits all.
-The dosage schedule for Coumadin needs to be tailored for each individual depending on their own INR response to the drug and the condition being treated.
+The dosage schedule for Coumadin needs to be tailored for each person depending on their INR response to the drug and the condition being treated.
 Patient factors such as age, weight, race (Asian patients may need lower dosages), body weight, sex, concomitant medications, and comorbidities all affect dosage as do some genetic factors (for example, CYP2C9 and VKORC1 genotypes).
 Your doctor will advise you.